PetarIvanov01/SoftUni-Curriculum/Practical Project - Cookbook/README.md

 - Access the server through your preferred web browser by visiting http://localhost:3000.

 ## Credits
 This project was created using the data from the server provided by SoftUni and was developed as part of the JavaScript Applications module offered by them.
-All of the information used in this project was taken from the <a href="https://github.com/viktorpts/js-apps-workshop" target="_blank" rel="noopener">js-apps-workshop</a> repository, and the techniques used were learned through the course.
+All of the information used in this project was taken from the [js-apps-workshop](https://github.com/viktorpts/js-apps-workshop) repository, and the techniques used were learned through the course.